-I've been wanting to try baking more with with coconut oil.
+I've been wanting to try baking more with coconut oil.
 After consulting The Google, I found this muffin recipe.
 Mine below is loosely based on hers at Deliciously Yum.

 I wanted to keep the recipe relatively healthy so I used cocoa nibs instead of the mini chocolate chips I first reached for.
-Whole wheat flour, brown sugar and toasted wheat germ rounded out the ingredients.
+Whole wheat flour, brown sugar, and toasted wheat germ rounded out the ingredients.

 These came out dense full of flavor and extremely delicious.
 One of these for breakfast and I was good to go until lunchtime.

 Banana Toasted Anise Seed Muffins with Cocoa Nibs